Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses

 \subsubsection{Experimental Setup and Range--Time Representation}

-The Tx and Rx were placed \SI{1.0}{\meter} apart in a \gls{los} configuration, corresponding to a reference delay of \( \tau_{\mathrm{ref}} = \SI{1.0}{\meter}/c = \SI{3.3}{\nano\second} \), with both antennas positioned at a height of approximately \SI{0.8}{\meter} above the floor.
+The Tx and Rx were placed \SI{1.0}{\meter} apart in a \gls{los} configuration, corresponding to a reference delay of \( \tau_{\mathrm{ref}} = \SI{1.0}{\meter}/c = \SI{3.3}{\nano\second} \), with both antennas positioned at a height of \SI{0.8}{\meter} above the floor.
 The experimental setup and the straight-line walking trajectory representing back-and-forth translational gait motion of the human target were illustrated in Fig.~\ref{fig:setup}.
-This simple gait scenario, involving back-and-forth translational motion along a straight-line trajectory, allows the time-varying CIR and its Doppler characteristics to be examined in a clear and interpretable manner, which will be discussed later in Section~\ref{sec:delay-doppler-estimation}.
+This simple gait scenario, involving back-and-forth translational motion along a straight-line trajectory, allows the time-varying CIR and its Doppler characteristics to be examined in an interpretable manner, which will be discussed later in Section~\ref{sec:delay-doppler-estimation}.

 Fig.~\ref{fig:cir_null} shows a snapshot of the calibrated CIR \( h(\tau,t) \) at a representative time instant \( t = \SI{3.2}{\second} \), whereas Fig.~\ref{fig:h_tau-t_h1_tau-t}\subref{fig:h1_tau-t} presents the corresponding CIR evolution over the entire observation interval as a delay--time heatmap.
-For visualization purposes, the delay axis \( \tau \) is converted to propagation distance \( c\tau \), yielding a range--time map.
-In the bistatic configuration considered here, this propagation distance represents the sum of the Tx--target and target--Rx path lengths.
-Following bistatic radar terminology \cite{willis2005bistatic}, this quantity is hereafter referred to as the \emph{bistatic range} \( d_{\mathrm{Tx\text{--}target\text{--}Rx}} \).
+The delay axis \( \tau \) is converted to propagation distance \( c\tau \), thereby yielding a range--time map.
+In this bistatic configuration, it represents the \emph{bistatic range} \( d_{\mathrm{Tx\text{--}target\text{--}Rx}} \), i.e., the sum of the Tx--target and target--Rx path lengths \cite{willis2005bistatic}.

-Fig.~\ref{fig:h_tau-t_h1_tau-t}\subref{fig:h1_tau-t} shows that the strongest signal was consistently aligned at \(\tau_{\mathrm{ref}} = \SI{3.3}{\nano\second}\) over time as a result of the LoSRef-enabled delay calibration.
-Moreover, the time-varying components induced by human motion are not clearly distinguishable in the raw CIR representation.

-Accordingly, clutter removal described in Section~\ref{ssec:Static-Component-Removal} is applied to obtain the residual CIR.
-Fig.~\ref{fig:h_tau-t_h1_tau-t}\subref{fig:h_tau-t} shows the resulting delay--time response, with the geometry-based bistatic range \( d_{\mathrm{Tx\text{--}target\text{--}Rx}} \) overlaid for reference.
-A good agreement was observed between the two.